About This Site

 I'm a web developer and sysadmin.
 I've been using computers since I was five, using the Internet since high school, and building websites since college.

-These days I mainly use Firefox on Windows and Linux, with Opera maybe 15-20% of the time on each, and I use Safari about 90% of the time on Mac, with Firefox the other 10%.
+These days I mainly use Chrome, with Firefox and Opera each maybe 10% of the time.
 I write my web pages as close to the standard as possible, design for graceful degradation, and test in everything I can think of.

 - Hyperborea, my personal website